 where ωf is the fundamental frequency of the Fourier series.
-So the parameter vector can be defined by an n×M matrix a11…aMnb11…bMn , where n is number of joints of the manipulator, while M denotes the number of harmonics in the Fourier series.
+The parameter vector can therefore be defined by an n×M matrix a11…aMnb11…bMn , where n is the number of joints of the manipulator and M denotes the number of harmonics in the Fourier series.

 Experimental results

-The implementation was performed in MATLAB.
-While the dynamics and the friction modelling were evaluated in MATLAB Simulink (Section 3).
+Implementation was performed in MATLAB, while the dynamics and the friction modelling were evaluated in MATLAB Simulink (Section 3).

 Table 1.
-Denavit-Hartenberg parameters of the modelled three degrees of freedom manipulator
+The Denavit–Hartenberg parameters of the modelled three-degrees-of-freedom manipulator